-People have climbed Mt Snowdon for hundreds of years and as a consequence there is well trodden path which winds and meanders all the way to the top, it’s worn out in some places and potholes in other places, it’s extremely dangerous.
-Thousands of people hike on Snowdon daily, making it a very busy place.
+People have climbed mount Snowdon for hundreds of years and as a consequence, there is a well-trodden path, which winds and meanders all the way to the top, it’s worn out in some places and there were potholes in other places, it’s extremely dangerous.
+Hundreds of people hike on Snowdon daily, making it a very busy place.
 The human traffic, people going up and down makes a real spectacle of this glorious and scenic mountain.
 I wondered what would happen if I was to start my own path to the summit would I make it or not?
-This explained to me the meaning of the word Shari’ah “the well trodden path to the waterhole” as a Muslim I am expected to walk and live on a path that has been used by countless human beings from the time of Adam to Jesus to our beloved Prophet Muhammad (peace be upon him).
+This explained to me the meaning of the word Shari’ah “the well-trodden path to the waterhole”, as a Muslim I am expected to walk and live on a path that has been used by countless human beings from the time of Adam to Jesus to our beloved Prophet Muhammad (peace be upon him).

 Travelling with a group

-The guide had instructed us to stay in groups and not to wander off alone.
-However, it was very difficult to stay with the group since there were fast, fit young people and less fast and less healthy older people, so naturally people drifted away from one another.
+The guide had instructed us to stay in our groups and not to wander off.
+However, it was very difficult to stay with the group since there were fast, fit, young people and less fast and less healthy, older people, so naturally people drifted away from one another.
 I was no exception.
-Near the top it was now misty, foggy and the steepness could be felt by my knees and completely oblivious of my companions I drifted off the path, and took a wrong turn since I saw some people coming from that direction I thought that was the way.
-However, after walking 500m all by myself, there was no one around me in the fog where I could not see beyond 30m, fear crept in.
+Near the top, it was misty, foggy and the steepness could be felt by my knees and completely oblivious of my companions I drifted off the path and took a wrong turn since I saw some people coming from that direction, I thought that was the right way.
+However, after walking 500 metres all by myself, there was no one around me, in the fog where I could not see beyond 30 metres, fear crept in.
 I began to get suspicious.
-I knew I was wrong.
-I had gone astray.
-So I turned back tracing my footsteps and I reached the original path.
-The lesson was obvious, don’t go away from the trodden path by yourself and always stay with the group.
-Our master and Prophet (peace be upon him) taught us to be with a group “whoever strays away from the flock will be eaten by the Wolf and whoever splits from the group will end up in hellfire”.
+I knew I was wrong and I had gone astray.
+So, I turned back tracing my footsteps and I reached the original path.
+The lesson here was obvious, don’t go away from the trodden path by yourself and always stay with the group.
+Our master and Prophet (peace be upon him) taught us to be with a group “whoever strays away from the flock, will be eaten by the Wolf and whoever splits from the group will end up in hellfire”.

 There’s no joy of achievement without friends